Search on the Website:

 Keep an eye on the Max temperature of the CPU

-If you get a blue screen before the Max CPU temp reaches 100°C, it either means you need to higher the Voltage (we already did by making it 1.75V since the CPU is an Intel with 4900MHZ of frequency)
+If you get a blue screen before the Max CPU temp reaches 100°C, it either means you need to higher the Voltage (we already did by making it 1.75V since this CPU has an original frequency of 4900MHZ)

 or